 She struggled, often publicly, with addiction and mental illness.

 In 2004, McCready was placed on three years’ probation after she pleaded guilty to fraudulently obtaining the painkiller OxyContin at a pharmacy.

 The next year, she was arrested in Nashville for drunken driving, and was allegedly beaten and choked by ex-boyfriend Billy McKnight, who was charged with attempted murder.

 “Yes, things have been going bad,” she told CNN in 2005.
 “I think it’s God’s way of getting my attention, saying, ‘You better wake up, girl.
 I have important stuff for you to do in life,’ and I’ve definitely been preoccupied or sidetracked doing the wrong things.”

 Before 2005 ended, McCready had suffered two drug overdoses, was arrested on drug charges, was pregnant with McKnight’s child and, authorities say, attempted suicide.

 She attempted suicide again in 2008, authorities say, and overdosed again on drugs in 2010 before joining the cast of VH1’s “Celebrity Rehab with Dr. Drew.”
 The reality show chronicles the lives of celebrities as they’re treated for alcohol and drug addiction.

 Dr. Drew Pinsky said he contacted McCready last month after her boyfriend’s death.

-"When I heard she was struggling, I did reach out to her and urged her to go to take care of herself, get in a facility if she felt she needed," said Pinsky, who hosts a program on CNN's sister network HLN.
+“When I heard she was struggling, I did reach out to her and urged her to go to take care of herself, get in a facility if she felt she needed,” said Pinsky, who hosts his own program on CNN’s sister network HLN.